ChaicBlack/dsl_project/devlog.md

     .
 Need to implement snapshot, using serde.
 And maybe referencing to RDB and AOF of redis can help.
     .
 Need to use snapshot as crash-recovery methods.

+30/Jun/2024 afternoon
+Completed:
+    something about config and heartbeat.

 28/Jun/2024 evening
 Completed:
     A simple demo of ping-pong.
 (Just cargo run --bin server and client)